OmarIsmailIT/spaceship-travel-system/spaceship_travel_system_backend/README.md

 4. **Environment Variables:**

-- Create a `.env` file in the root directory.
+- Open the `.env` file in the root directory.
-- Add the following environment variables:
+- Replace the values with your own credentials:
   ```
   DB_HOST=localhost
   DB_USER=root